The Master’s with Initial Certification Program in Secondary English Education is ideal for candidates who:

-The Master of Arts in Education MIC Program consists of 31 graduate hours and is completed in one calendar year.
+The Master’s with Initial Certification Program in Secondary English Education consists of 31 graduate hours and is completed in one calendar year.
 The typical course sequence is:

 - EDU 645/SEM 770 – Foundations of Pedagogical Theory and Practice in the Secondary School (3 hours)

 - EDC 632/EDC 634/SEM 631/SEM 635 – Subject Area Pedagogy in the Secondary School (3 hours)